thanhtungtav4/OVANIC/wp-content/plugins/all-in-one-wp-security-and-firewall/readme.txt

 == Upgrade Notice ==
-* 5.0.2: New features such as a PHP-based firewall, Two Factor Authentication, and WHOIS lookup have been added.
+* 5.0.7: The 5.0 series has various new features such as a PHP-based firewall, Two Factor Authentication, and WHOIS lookup have been added.
 It contains various fixes and tweaks.
+5.0.X releases are fixing issues discovered in the 5.0 branch.
 A recommended update for all.